uzairafridi00/uzairafridi00/README.md

 ### About Me:

-I am software engineering student looking for opportunities and collabaration in projects related to Web Designing and Data Scraping.
+I am software engineering student looking for opportunities and collabaration in projects related to Web Development, Data Scraping and Web Pentesting.

 - 🔭 I’m currently working on JS6 (ES6) and React (Using TypeScript).
 - 🌱 I’m currently learning Web Penetration Testing.